Supply Chain Sustainability

 – Sonya Bhonsle, Global Head of Supply Chains, CDP

-Framework and reporting standardization are maturing.
-Organizations have developed strategies and methodologies to address carbon footprint concerns.
+Supply chain sustainability framework and reporting standardization are maturing.
+Organizations have developed strategies and methodologies to address supply chain carbon footprint concerns.
 Most of these initiatives are voluntary.
 As environmental impacts escalate, some are becoming mandatory.
 One of these is the Task Force on Climate-related Financial Disclosures (TCFD).

 Another common practice is Corporate Social Responsibility (CSR).
 The CSR concept maintains that businesses have a social responsibility to the public and society’s needs.
 Wells Fargo, Coca-Cola and Walt Disney embraced CSR early on as a strategic part of their business processes.